CirclesUBI/circles-api/API.md

 **Errors:**

-When no news was found an empty response will be returned.
+When no news were found an empty response will be returned.